tillkuhn/aws-cognito-angular-quickstart/README.md

 *Yummy Dishes & Places* is a 2-in-1 app that manages international recipes for your favorite dishes as well as places you'd like to visit some day.
 Key technologies: Angular 6 based single-page app with Mapbox GL, AWS Cognito, S3, DynamoDB and API Gateway as backend (serverless architecture)  🥣 🥡

-It has been initially forked from [aws-cognito-angular-quickstart](https://github.com/awslabs/aws-cognito-angular-quickstart) and deliberetely makes use of a lot of AWS specific Services.
+It has been initially forked from [aws-cognito-angular-quickstart](https://github.com/awslabs/aws-cognito-angular-quickstart) and deliberately makes use of a lot of [AWS](https://aws.amazon.com/) specific Seervices.
 You may find this project useful if you need to train for AWS *Solution Architect* or *Certified Developer* Exam, which used to be my main motivation to kick it off.
 Of course you may just as well use it only to maintain recipes and places to visit :-)

 ### Preview Dishlist Overview